Dean of the Chapel Royal: Note

+Since 1748, the office of Dean has almost invariably been held by the Bishop of London.
+Occasionally, retired Bishops of London have retained the office of Dean for a time after resigning their See.
+For example, Charles James Blomfield retired in 1856, but was not replaced as Dean until after his death the following year.
+In 2017 Richard Chartres, following his retirement as Bishop of London, remained as Dean while Sarah Mullally became accustomed to her various duties and responsibilities as the new Bishop of London; as such he assisted at the Baptism of Prince Louis on 9 July 2018 and the traditional Epiphany service at the Chapel Royal on 6 January 2019.
+In July 2019 Chartres retired as Dean of the Chapels Royal and Mullally took up the appointment.

 Scotland

 In Scotland, the title first appears in the fifteenth century, when it may have referred to a prebend in the church of St Mary on the Rock, St Andrews.
 In 1501 James IV founded a new Chapel Royal in Stirling Castle, but from 1504 onwards the deanery was held by successive bishops of Galloway with the title of Bishop of the Chapel Royal and authority over all the royal palaces within Scotland.
 The deanery was annexed to the bishopric of Dunblane in 1621, and the Chapel Royal was removed to Holyrood.

 The office of dean was suppressed with the abolition of prelacy in 1689, and the revenues of the Chapel Royal reverted to the Crown.
 Grants from these revenues were made to individual Church of Scotland ministers and from 1727 onwards part was allocated to three royal chaplains, known collectively as the Deans of the Chapel Royal.
 Replacement of these chaplains by professors of the Divinity Faculties in the University of Glasgow, the University of Aberdeen, the University of Edinburgh and the University of St Andrews took place between 1860 and 1868.
 In 1886 the office of Dean was revived and united by royal warrant to that of Dean of the Thistle, eventually being separated in 1969.
 Under the 1886 royal warrant, the Dean is also titular Abbot of Crossraguel and Abbot of Dundrennan.